VeryBigCorp/Death-Penalty/README.md

 # Death-Penalty

-A mod for Minecraft that adds fun features for players who die.
+A mod for Minecraft that adds fun features for players who die in-game.